2026 Training Clinic

 - 9.20 am – 9.50 am Dr Andrew Cullison – De Pauw University Cincinnati- How can I do well at an Ethics Olympiad?

-- 9.50 am – 10-10 am – What to expect at an Ethics Olympiad and how to do well- Archie Stapleton (Harvard)
+- 9.50 am – 10-10 am – What to expect at an Ethics Olympiad and how to do well- Dr Lance McBride (University of Canterbury NZ)

-- 10.10 am -11.10 am – Exhibition Heat with commentary (Archie Stapleton & Jack Wells -New School of Social Research)
+- 10.10 am -11.10 am – Exhibition Heat with commentary (Dr Lance McBride & Dr Emma Maurice -University of Canterbury)

 - 11.10 am -11.35 am Morning Tea.